 Annapurna Sanctuary - Nepal

 The Annapurna Sanctuary trek is ideal for those limited with time but longing for something beautiful and intense with the snow-capped peaks of the Himalaya as a back drop.
+We also spend nights at both Machhapulchare Base Camp and Annapurna Base Camp which gives us ample time and opportunity to really drink in our spectacular surroundings.

 This trek journeys directly into the frozen spirit of the Annapurna Region, an exceptional amphitheatre of rock and ice on a glorious scale.
 The sanctuary will lead you through a hidden pocket of lowland villages, meadow and rice terraces to a gorge of rhododendron forests and icy rivers that will end in glaciers and gigantic peaks.
 Wherever you stand in the sanctuary, the panoramic views are indescribably stunning of the soaring Himalayas.